co2-git/narwal/docs/common-queries.md

 ## Omit default fields

 You may not want the default fields to appear in your query.
-In this case, use `select` method:
+In this case, use `unselect` method:

 ```sql
 SELECT name, score FROM players;